-- 1. Raiffeisen Centrobank AG, Tegetthoffstraße 1, 1010 Vienna ("Issuer") issues as of 23 June 2008 (see FT, line 40) a total volume of up to (see column "Volume" in the excerpt of the offering; FT, line 49) Open End Investment Certificates (see FT, line 1) pursuant to these Securities Terms, ISIN (see column "ISIN Product" in the excerpt of the offering; FT, line 2) on the RTX EUR® Index (see column "Underlying Instrument (UL)" in the excerpt of the offering; FT, line 10-12). - 2.
+- Raiffeisen Centrobank AG, Tegetthoffstraße 1, 1010 Vienna ("Issuer") will issue as of 31 March 2009 (see FT, line 40) a total volume of up to (see column "Volume" in the excerpt of the offering FT, line 49) Open End Investment Certificates (see FT, line 1) pursuant to these Securities Terms, ISIN (see column "ISIN Product" in the excerpt of the offering, FT, line 2) on the RTX® OIL - RTX Oil & Gas Index (see FT, line 10-12). - 2.
 The structured security entitles the holder the right to claim redemption pursuant to § 9. - 3.
 The structured securities are listed on an exchange and can be traded continuously in denominations of one (see FT, line 51) or a multiple thereof on every exchange trading day on the exchange and over the counter. - 4.
 The issuance of structured securities is done in the form of a continuous issue. - 5.
-The issue price of the securities (see column "Issue Price" in the excerpt of the offering) is fixed taking into account several different factors (e.g. price of the underlying instrument of the security on a certain date and the fluctuation range, current interest rates, exchange rates, future dividend expectations and product-specific parameters). - 6.
-Unless otherwise stipulated or supplemented in the Final Terms (see FT, line 38), the conversion of the issue price at the start of the term of the issue and during its term is based on the respective foreign currency (FC) FC/product currency (PC) median rate.
+The issue price of the securities is fixed taking into account several different factors (e.g. price of the underlying instrument of the security on a certain date and the fluctuation range, current interest rates, exchange rates, future dividend expectations and product-specific parameters). - 6.
+The conversion of the issue price at the start of the term of the issue and during its term is based on the respective foreign currency (FC) FC/product currency (PC) median rate.